GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 Even though this site has a light theme, even though there is no dark theme, even though a light theme is *better* for this website, I am a creature of the night and yearn for my website's embrace of the dark.
-And if one day I put a dark-theme toggle button, then I get to be one of the cool kids.
+Plus, if one day I add a dark-theme toggle button, then I get to be one of the cool kids.

 Instead of creating a dark theme or a toggle button, I made my